sensible-hq/sensible-docs/readme-sync/v0/welcome/cheat.md

 Explanation
 ---

-Here are some explanations of the effects of some of the changes you make in this tutorial:
+Here are some explanations of the effects of some of the steps you take in this tutorial:

 **Change 1**